Asian shares rise as optimism grows over global recovery

-TOKYO (AP) — Asian shares mostly rose Monday, echoing the rally on Wall Street last week, with Japan’s benchmark momentarily reaching three-decade highs on growing optimism over the global economy.
+TOKYO (AP) — Asian shares mostly rose Monday, echoing the rally on Wall Street last week, with Japan’s benchmark reaching a three-decade high on growing optimism over the global economy.

 Analysts expect the world economy to grow this year after contracting last year because of the pandemic.
 Export-driven Asian nations, such as Japan, South Korea and China, are expected to get a big boost out of the recovery.